-I was going about my normal day today, having spent time reading and praying, written today’s blog post, tweaked a couple of things in my online shop, I was doing a bit of housework… all was well in the McIlreavy household… until I got an email notification on my phone.
+I was going about my normal day today, having spent time reading and praying, I had written today’s blog post, tweaked a couple of things in my online shop, I was doing a bit of housework… all was well in the McIlreavy household… until I got an email notification on my phone.

 It was quite an important email, so I opened it up to read it.

-I’d love to say I responded like a “Bible believing, faith-filled woman of God” to the not so good news in the email but that would be more that stretching the truth!
+I’d love to say I responded like a “Bible believing, faith-filled woman of God” to the not-so-good-news in the email but that would be more that stretching the truth!

 Then I sat down and started to cry.
 How quickly we can allow ourselves to be robbed of peace sometimes!

 A few minutes later, when I had pulled myself together, I reached for my Bible to look for an answer there.

 The very first thing I read was this story in 2 Chronicles, ending with these words

 “…..We do not know what to do, but we are looking to you for help.”

 (You may want to read it, to understand the context)

 Ok, so admittedly I’m not about to be attacked by an army – but I was in a situation where I had just cried out to God “I don’t know what to do”, and here He was giving me an answer: – 2 Chronicles 20:15,17